Comet300/tmdb-react/README.md

 # Browsing the TMDB Api using React and Redux Toolkit

-In order to run the application you need to run
+In order to intall the application dependencies you need to run

 ```
 npm install